bryanlai00/bryanlai00.github.io/index.md

 Who am I?
 </div>
 <div class="card-body">
-I'm a full-stack web developer and software engineer with knowledge of the following technologies:
+I'm Bryan!
+I'm aiming to be a full-stack web developer and/or software development engineer.
+Aside from this, I'm also a pianist/composer, breakdancer and poi dancer with glowsticks.
+Leaning towards professionality, below is a list of my knowledge of the following technologies:
 <br>
 <br>
 <ul style="list-style: none;">